iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

 3. Pseudocode means filter through the array, and return any value that is NOT (val)

 #### Part II:
-1. Easier to test/experiment the script in CodePen.
+1. Easier to test and experiment the script in CodePen.
-2. Useful .reduce method.
+2. Useful .reduce methods to note.
 Example:
 ```
 function sum (array) {
 	return array.reduce((total, current) => total + current, 0)